galaxyproject/training-material/topics/single-cell/tutorials/bulk-deconvolution-evaluate/tutorial.md

 > >
 > > ![Scatter plot comparison](../../images/bulk-deconvolution-evaluate/violin-compare.png "Scatter plot comparison between Music and NNLS")
 > >
 > > 1.
-Comparing the two violin plots, MuSiC overestimates a lot on alpha, beta, and delta cells.
-Most of NNLS's results are quite uniform in over/under estimations, with the exception of ductal cells.
+Comparing the two violin plots, MuSiC has the better error results, with more samples closer to zero.
+Inspecting the y-axis of the plots also show that the MuSiC errors span a smaller range compared to NNLS.
 > > 2.
-Whilst it's difficult to know which cell types are exactly the best predicted from the plot alone, it can be seen that delta and gamma cells have the narrowest margin of error in Music, whilst alpha, beta, and ductal have more spread out errors across all 20 samples.
+MuSiC can be seen as having the most balanced results with the bulk of the estimates being around 0.
+Whereas the NNLS results show large amounts of both overestimation and underestimation of various cell types.
 > > 3.
-Most of the cell types in NNLS evenly over and under estimate the cell proportions, however from the violin plot it can be seen that ductal cells are greatly overestimated.
+From the NNLS violin plot it can be seen that ductal cells are greatly overestimated.
 > >
 > {: .solution}
 >